Key Points

 Newton does not capture and store any personal information about an individual who accesses this blog, except where he or she volunteers such information, whether via email, an electronic form or other means.
 Where personal information is supplied, it will be used only in relation to this blog, and will not be collected or stored for any other purpose.
 Comments submitted via the blog are moderated, and, as a result, there may be a delay before they are posted.

 PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
 Please note that strategy holdings and positioning are subject to change without notice.
-Richard Bullock is an employee of BNY Mellon Investment Management Singapore and provides support to Newton Investment Management as a geopolitical strategist.
 For additional Important Information, click on the link below.

 Important information